BonnieSE/python/README.md

 **Day 14**: learned how to nest multiple dictionaries in a list, nest lists in a dictionary, and nest a dictionary inside a dictionary.

+**Day 15**: The input() method does not work on my spyder 2.7, so I tried to move my focus on while loop today.